 Da Red Gobbo is a symbol of freedom for oppressed grots, and while he can join an Ork kill team, he works best in a kill team made up solely of Gretchin.
 The Gretchin boxed set includes ten of the little green blighters - the perfect start to a grot revolushun!
-GRETCHIN 11 CITADE stikkbombz are passed to those with a modicum of upper body strength.
-High-pitched voices are raised in celebration of the upcoming revolution and the grot that made it all happen.

 That grot is Da Red Gobbo.